Good Omens (TV series): Special effects

 Crowley's Bentley, prominently seen through the series, is often shown racing through London at speeds over 100 mph.
 The car had to look authentic, but no real Bentley would have been able to go this fast.
 The filming was one of the first effects Milk VFX learned about.
-After locating a real Bentley, CG assets were created for the scenes on the street as well as inside the Bentley.
-The car used is actually a combination of five different CG, real, and built versions.
-The Bentley that blew up in Episode 6 is real.
-The interior was removed and the exterior blown up.
+After locating a real Bentley, CGI assets were created for the scenes on the street as well as inside the Bentley.
+The car used is actually a combination of five different CGI, real, and built versions.
+The Bentley that blew up in Episode 6 is real; the interior was removed and the exterior blown up.
 Rather than using digital effects to create the scenery as Crowley is driving, director of photography Gavin Finney used an older technique called rear projection.
 Films are first made of passing scenery from all sides of a moving vehicle; then, on the set, the filmed scenes are projected onto a screen.
 Finney explained: "It means you see the footage as well as reflections on the glass or the driver's face, say as the vehicle goes under trees, while it also works as a lighting source."

-The model for the Hellhound was a Great Dane dog with similar coloring to the small dog used later.
-Using a blue screen, the live dog was filmed, then partially enlarged in CG to create the monstrous head and neck.
+The model for the hellhound was a Great Dane dog with similar colouring to the small dog used later.
+Using a blue screen, the live dog was filmed, then partially enlarged in CGI to create the monstrous head and neck.
 The effect was used for a couple of scenes, but the transformation to a small dog used a real dog.
 The final episode features a confrontation between Adam Young, the child Antichrist, and Satan, his "father who is no longer in Heaven".
 The original concept of Satan was much more "hellish"; however, Neil Gaiman wanted a more human form of the 500-foot-tall creature, rather than including "hellfire" and over-the-top demonic action.
-Certain effects were scaled back in the rise of Satan from Hell, so that the focus became the more "human" interaction between a father and a rebellious son who rejects him.
-Sound effects such as body sounds, rocks and moving earth were used to emphasize Satan's size and power.
+Certain effects were scaled back in the rise of Satan from Hell so that the focus became the more "human" interaction between a father and a rebellious son who rejects him.
+Sound effects, such as body sounds, rocks, and moving earth, were used to emphasize Satan's size and power.
 Other visual effects included a short demon named Usher, sacrificed to test holy water; a kraken rising in the sea; wings for Crowley and Aziraphale; and maggots overwhelming a call center when Hastur escapes after being trapped in Crowley's voicemail.
 Crowley's snake eyes were created using contact lenses for the most part, but were digitally enhanced for close-ups.